 05. Lenovo yoga book – 2 in 1 android-laptop/tablet with stylus

-Lenevo yoga book is an intresting device – it looks like an laptop, runs on android and works like a drawing tablet.
-Holding the device the very forst thing you will notice – how thin and futuristic the device is.
+Holding the device the very first thing you will notice – how thin and futuristic the device is.

 It folds down like a laptop using a unique hinge.
 The hinge allows the device to fold full 180° into a tablet or lay completely flat on the surface.
 It also acts as a tablet stand to raise the screen at any angle.